rodekruis/espocrm-template-shelter/README.md

     * Under `What to Import?` > `Entity Type`, select the entity corresponding to the file name; e.g. if the file name is `Roles.csv`, select `Roles`.
     * Click `Next`.
     * Click `Run Import`.

+### Optional steps for installation, adding more functionalities
+5. Proper set up of relationships between Shelter and PAM
-5. [Optional] Add the following relationships:
+    * Add the following relationships:
     * XX
+6. Sending of messages
-6. [Optional] In order to send messages, it is needed to update the two flowcharts with Target Entity Type "Message".
+    * In order to send messages, it is necessary to update the two flowcharts with Target Entity Type "Message".
 It has been set up with an integration to Twilio, so then a Twilio account is needed.
 For the flowcharts to work, the following needs to be done:
       * Add the Account ID in the two flowcharts: Open the flowchart one by one, clock on the task box and edit the part `$accountID = 'YOUR_ACCOUNT_ID';`, where `YOUR_ACCOUNT_ID` should be updated with the account ID of the Twilio account used.
       * Add the Authentication Key in the App Secrets: Go to Administration > App Secrets > Create Secret > The Name should be `authenticationKeyTwilio`, and the Value is the authentication key of the Twilio account used.
+7. Translation of comment boxes
+    * There are two flowcharts to translate the comment boxes in the Affected Household and Accommodation entities.
+In order to make this work:
+      * Add the URL in the two flowcharts that takes care of the translation of the comment box.

 > [!WARNING]
 > If you already have records with the same names, the import will overwrite them.